lsst-dm/dm_dev_guide/coding/using_boost.rst

 A Boost library may be used only if:

-1. the desired effect cannot be accomplished with a C++11 standard language feature, and
+1. the desired effect cannot be accomplished with a C++14 standard language feature, and
-2. a C++ standard library equivalent is either unavailable or unusable with our minimum supported compiler version (i.e. ``gcc`` version 4.8).
+2. a C++ standard library equivalent is either unavailable or unusable with our minimum required compiler version (i.e. ``gcc`` version 6.3.1).

-In particular, the following Boost libraries are no longer accepted as they have standard equivalents in gcc 4.8 and above:
+In particular, the following Boost libraries are no longer accepted as they have standard equivalents in gcc 6.3.1 and above:

 ``array``
         use ``<array>``

 ``bind``
-        prefer C++11 lambda functions instead, but use ``std::bind`` from ``<functional>`` if you must
+        prefer C++14 lambda functions instead, but use ``std::bind`` from ``<functional>`` if you must

 ``cstdint``
         use ``<cstdint>``